Cap-go/website/src/content/docs/docs/plugin/cloud-mode/auto-update.md

   }
 }
 ```
-This will option in `CapacitorUpdater` will be used by the plugin to check for updates, and the CLI to upload the version.
+These options will be used by the plugin to check for updates, and the CLI to upload the version.

 Old way:
 In 3 files in your project: